AhmadEleiwa/ProjectMangament/README.md

 ### Focus on the customer
 There is no exception to this in the field of project management.
 To successfully deliver the project, it must meet the client's criteria.
 To meet a client's standards, you need to make sure you clearly understand their expectations.
 The customer is the focus of a successful project.
 Project managers can add a lot of value to a project by building relationships with clients and taking the time to make sure the client is heard and satisfied with the outcome.

+### Great team building
+The team is the main supporter of the project.
+A good project manager understands each person's strengths and weaknesses.
+They put the right team together and help them succeed.

+When building a great team, think about what skills are needed.
+Also, consider what resources you have.
+Knowing what the customer wants helps choose the right skills.
+For example, if the project is about medicine, you need people with medical knowledge.
+Even if the team works hard, without the right skills, they won't finish the project.
+As a project manager, bring in people with the right skills and make sure everyone feels valued and respected.
+Let them ask questions and help them quickly.